strimzi/strimzi.github.io/_posts/2025-01-29-strimzicon2025-announcement.md

 Paolo Patierno and Kate Stanley, as maintainers and contributors in the Strimzi community, have been organizing the conference together with the CNCF team, and will be your host during the event.

 All the submitted sessions will be evaluated by the StrimziCon program committee made up of people from different companies which already use Strimzi in production as adopters.
-We'll have representatives from Apple, Axual, IBM, LittleHorse Enterprises, Maersk, and Red Hat:
+We'll have representatives from Apple, Axual, Corti, IBM, LittleHorse Enterprises, and Red Hat:

 * [Paolo Patierno](https://www.linkedin.com/in/paolopatierno/) (Senior Principal Software Engineer @Red Hat)
 * [Kate Stanley](https://www.linkedin.com/in/katherine-kate-stanley-3796b579/) (Principal Software Engineer @Red Hat)